Lug width measuring Nomos Club 18mm vintage leather strap

 Hi Terry,

 please buy a strap with the exact lug width, in your case 22 mm.
 Some of our straps also taper down and you can use the original Omega clasp.
-We don’t sell Omega bands, but we offer high quality FKM rubber bands in many colors, also yellow and our Premium NATO straps are OEM quality 🙂
+We don’t sell Omega bands, but we offer high quality FKM rubber bands in many colors, also yellow and our Premium nylon straps are OEM quality 🙂

 Cheers